-- 3. Prior to July 1, the budget is legally adopted by School Board resolution pursuant to the Uniform Budgeting and Accounting Act (1968 PA 2).
-The Act requires that the budget be amended prior to the end of the fiscal year when necessary to adjust appropriations if it appears that revenues and other financing sources will be less than anticipated or so that expenditures will not be in excess of original estimates.
-Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated.
-Violations, if any, in the general fund are noted in the required supplementary information section. - 4.
-Transfers may be made for budgeted amounts between major expenditure functions within any fund; however, these transfers and any revisions that alter the total expenditures of any fund must be approved by the School Board. - 5.
-The budget was amended during the year with supplemental appropriations, the last one approved prior to year ended June 30, 2022.
+- d.
+Transfers may be made for budgeted amounts between major expenditure functions within any fund; however, these transfers and any revisions that alter the total expenditures of any fund must be approved by the School Board. - e.
+The budget was amended during the year with supplemental appropriations, the last one approved prior to year ended June 30, 2024.
 The District does not consider these amendments to be significant.